BME Design Fellows

 -

 Recommended for sophomore or junior year; counts as general BME elective.
+Skills learned that are included in the syllabus include:

-- CAD
+- CAD using OnShape

 - 3D printing

-- ECAD (schematic capture, PCB layout & fabrication)
+- ECAD (schematic capture, PCB layout & fabrication) using KiCad

-- Analog & digital circuit design; microcontrollers
+- Introductory analog & digital circuit design

-- Electronics specification testing
+- Electronics specification testing with oscilloscopes and multimeters

 -